ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Method

-Algorithm~\ref{alg:SM} shows a detailed description of the training process that starts with a self-supervised pre-training~\cite{SimCLR,MoCo,MoCoV2,SCAN} which optimises the parameters of the feature extractor $f_{\phi}(\mathbf{x})$ using only the images of $\mathcal{D}$ and defines the set of KNNs for each training sample $\{ \mathcal{N}_{\mathbf{x}_i} \}_{i=1}^{|\mathcal{D}|}$.
-Then, we warm-up the classifier by training it for a few epochs on the (noisy) training data set using cross-entropy loss.
-Next, we run the EM optimisation defined above using the losses in~\eqref{eq:max_likelihood_loss} and~\eqref{eq:cluster_loss}.
-The inference uses the classifier in~\eqref{eq:classifier} to analyse $\mathbf{x}$ .
+Algorithm~\ref{alg:SM} describes the training process that starts with a self-supervised pre-training~\citep{SimCLR,MoCo,MoCoV2,SCAN} which optimises the parameters of the feature extractor $f_{\phi}(\mathbf{x})$ using the unlabelled images of $\mathcal{D}$ and defines the set of KNNs for each training sample $\{ \mathcal{N}_{\mathbf{x}_i} \}_{i=1}^{|\mathcal{D}|}$.
+Then, we warm-up the classifier by training it for a few epochs on the (noisy) training dataset using cross-entropy loss.
+Next, we run the EM optimisation using~Eq.\ref{eq:max_likelihood_optimisation} and~Eq.\ref{eq:cluster_optimisation}.
+The inference uses the model in~Eq.\ref{eq:classifier} to classify $\mathbf{x}$.